-- (1) Lateral acting appointment made at the same band occurs when an employee is designated to carry out full range of duties of another employee in the same band in the Public Service who is- - (a) absent (annual leave, special leave, study leave, sick leave, secondment or maternity/paternity leave); - (b) absent on internal (in-service) or external training courses (other than accredited scholarship courses overseas which are normally followed by re-posting), at conferences, meetings or for other similar purposes; or - (c) promoted, resigned, retired, dismissed, redeployed, or died during service. - (2) An employee on lateral acting appointment shall carry out responsibilities of the employee of the same band level who is away for at least five (5) consecutive working days to qualify for an allowance. - (3) A lateral acting appointment allowance can be remunerated up to 20% of the minimum point of the salary band subject to an approved agreed set of outputs with the CEO and/or supervisor. - (4) When an employee is appointed to be on lateral acting in the same level band post, that employee is expected to also perform the duties of his substantive post.
-The only exception is cases where, on lateral acting appointment, s/he is required to move to another locality, in which case another employee may be appointed to take up the lateral acting appointment in his/her substantive post. - (5) Lateral acting appointment requires the approval of the Chief Executive Officer.
+1) Lateral acting appointment made at the same band occurs when an employee is designated to carry out additional duties of another employee in the same band in the Public Service who is - absent on vacation leave, special leave, study leave, sick leave, secondment or maternity leave;

+- (a) absent on internal (in-service) or external training courses (other than accredited scholarship courses overseas which are normally followed by reposting), at conferences, meetings or for other similar purposes; - (b) transferred, redeployed; or - (c) promoted, resigned, retired, dismissed or died during service - 2) An employee on lateral acting appointment shall carry out responsibilities of the employee of the same band level who is away for at least twenty (20) consecutive working days to qualify for an allowance. - 3) A lateral acting appointment allowance can be remunerated up to 10% of the salary band at the minimum level of that salary subject to an approved agreed set of outputs with the CEO and/or supervisor. - 4) When an employee is appointed to be on lateral acting in the same banded post, that employee is expected to also perform the duties of his substantive post.
+The only exception is cases where, on lateral acting appointment, he is required to move to another locality, in which case another employee may be appointed to take up the lateral acting appointment in his substantive post. - 5) Lateral acting appointment requires the approval of the Chief Executive Officer. - 6) Acting appointment for lateral positions shall be applicable only to Band 'M' upward.